code-atom/code-atom.github.io/about.md

 I am always interested in low-level application problem that related to application architecture and how to communicate with third-party services.

-I want to become a Solution Architecture and also want to create the artificially intelligent application.
+I want to become a Solution Architect and also want to create the artificially intelligent application.

 Currently, I am interested in cloud application architecture learning blockchain, learning basic to javascript.